lse-my472/lse-my472.github.io/index.md

 #### 8. Working with APIs

 This week discusses how to work with Application Programming Interfaces (APIs) that offer developers and researchers access to data in a structured format.
-Our running examples will be the New York Times API and the Twitter API.

 ##### Lecture